 Also see: ways to save battery life on your iPhone

 So, when should you force quit apps?

 In theory, you should never have to force quit applications.
-In practice, it’s a little more subjective because there are times where you must force quit an app, such as when it doesn’t function properly, or if it is frozen.
+In practice, it’s a little more subjective because there are times where you must force-quit an app, such as when it doesn’t function properly, or if it is frozen.
+I always force quit the Messenger and Skype applications for example, because I believe them to be battery offenders.
 In this case, it is of course suggested to force quit applications.
 For everything else, you should let iOS handle it because that’s its job.
 Yours is just to enjoy the device.

 Now do your friends and family a favor.
 Next time you see someone force quitting applications, either send them a link to this post, or explain to them what doing that is actually a terrible idea.